pnp/powerplatform-snippets/README.md

-# powerplatform-snippets
+# Power Platform Snippets
-Repository with snippets that can easily be used in some of the Power Platform products
+This repository contains community snippets that demonstrate different usage patterns for the Microsoft Power Platform.